RedisTimeSeries/RedisTimeSeries/docs/commands.md

     * UNCOMPRESSED: keep the raw samples in memory.
    Adding this flag will keep data in an uncompressed form.
 Compression not only saves memory but usually improve performance due to lower number of memory accesses.
  * CHUNK_SIZE - amount of memory, in bytes, allocated for data.
-Default: 4000.
+Must be a multiple of 8, Default: 4096.
  * DUPLICATE_POLICY - configure what to do on duplicate sample.
    When this is not set, the server-wide default will be used.
    For further details: [Duplicate sample policy](configuration.md#DUPLICATE_POLICY).